AbhishekDinesan/LinkMe/README.md

 - pages and components centric

-## Where did you leave off
+## To-Do List
+- allow multiple gmail accounts to login to this platform
+- create a button that forms a group
-- troubleshoot the insertion in the events table
+- develop an algorith that compares the free-time of users in the group